-Dennis Gada won his record-setting 5th consecutive SK Modified track championship in 2003.
+Dennis Gada won a then-record 5th consecutive SK Modified track championship in 2003.
 It was also the 5th straight season he led the division in wins.
-At season's end, he extended his SK Career Wins record to 45.
+At season’s end, he extended his SK Career Wins record to 45.
 He started the season by winning the Modified Nationals SK 150, and finished the season with a victory in the Finale SK 100.
 Dennis added to his historic season by capturing the 2003 NASCAR Dodge Weekly Racing Series New England Region title as well.
 It was also a record seventh track championship for car owner Harry Wyant, who additionally won back-to-back titles with Jimmy Broderick in the mid-1990s.
-It marked the 3rd consecutive season that Ed Reed Jr and car owner "Flash" Gordon Rodgers would finish as runner-up to Dennis in the point standings.
+It marked the 3rd consecutive season that Ed Reed Jr and car owner “Flash” Gordon Rodgers would finish as runner-up to Dennis in the point standings.

 Jags Palmer and Darrell LaPointe Jr finished tied atop the Wild N Wacky Wednesday Legend Car final point standings, but the track championship went to Palmer, who had 5 victories to LaPointe’s 1.
 Palmer, who also won the Saturday Legend Car track championship, became the 1st driver to capture a point championship in both Wednesday and Saturday Legend Car series in the same season.
 On September 20th, Corey Williams – a 16 year old from Booth Bay, Maine – won the first ever Legend Car time trials at the Waterford Speedbowl when he set fast time with a 16.883 qualifying effort.
 Making only his second career start at the Speedbowl, Williams went on to win the 25 lap feature from the pole.
 His victory qualified him for the Legend Car Nationals race held in Concord, NC during October.

 The biggest crowd of the year was for Nextel Cup Night on July 19th.
 4 NASCAR Cup drivers visited the Speedbowl to sign autographs and compete in an exhibition race driving SK Modifieds.
-Jimmy Spencer, who won a NASCAR Modified Tour race at the 'bowl in the mid-80's, won the 10 lap event behind John Brouwer Jr's #49.
+Jimmy Spencer, who won a NASCAR Modified Tour race at the ‘bowl in the mid-80’s, won the 10 lap event behind John Brouwer Jr‘s #49.
 Steve Park, Sterling Marlin and Dave Blaney also competed.
 Fans stood in line for hours during the pre-race autograph session on the midway.
-The video above shows a :30 television commercial run on the local NBC affiliate promoting the event.

 In July, a special Race Against Time Night promotion was held during the area’s popular Sail Festival weekend in New London (CT) harbor.
 Since 2000, the Speedbowl did not hold racing events on this weekend.
 For 2003, track operator Terry Eames tried something new on this weekend: time trial qualifying for all divisions and imposed a time limit on the feature races in an attempt to allow fans the opportunity to watch the races AND still be able to view the traditional fireworks extravaganza on the Thames River harbors later in the evening.
 No races were cut short by time, but Jeff Miller became the Mini Stock lap record holder when he won the division’s first ever time trial event with a 17.954 effort.